dickinson-comp492-spring2023/web/resources/index.md

 # Detailed schedule

+## Class 25, Tuesday 4/25/2023

+* Please complete the [official feedback form](https://dickinson.campuslabs.com/courseeval/) for this course.

+* Discussion of human computing.
+See the [Readings webpage](../readings.md) for required reading/viewing.

 ## Class 24, Friday 4/21/2023

 * Important announcement: you can add an optional fun twist to your senior seminar project.
 See the [Assignments](../hw/index.md) page for details.